BBK-PiJ-2014-01/Day14/README.md

 Exercise 3:
 - Classes Hailstone & LaunchHailstone completed
 - Numbers always seem to converge to 1 (ends-up repeating the sequence 4,2,1)

+Exercise 5:
+- Class Sort with method mergeSort() implemented
+- Class LaunchSort implemented.
+Printing a list before and after a Mergesort.